This post may contain affiliate links. Please read our disclosure policy.

 When it comes out of the oven, transfer the toasted bread on top of the roasted vegetables and add the vegetable broth.
 Mix everything together so the broth soaks all the ingredients well.
 Then return the vegetarian stuffing to the oven, first covered with tin foil, and then uncovered until the broth is absorbed and the bread is toasted.

-Tips for making vegetarian stuffing
+Tips for making the best vegetarian stuffing

 - Use stale bread and make sure to completely dry out the bread.
 It helps to absorb moisture from the broth and vegetables while staying crunchy.
 If you try to make any turkey stuffing recipe with soft, fresh bread, it results in a soggy texture.